Unconditional Surrender (sculpture): Accepted into public art collection

 The city commission voted to accept the statue into the city public art collection at the end of the ten-year temporary display agreement even though the controversies remained as issues in the community.
 The statue soon had to be moved for major road construction that would take a couple of years.
 This renewed public debates.
 A decision was made to make a new permanent location for it in another location on the bay front instead of having to move it twice.
 At public meetings, city commissioners agreed that a second interpretive sign could be allowed to address the controversies.

 In 2021, a proposal to place a second interpretive sign addressing the controversies was presented to the city commission at a public meeting in Sarasota on December 6.
 The proposed sign would be donated by Friends of Seagate and would be designed and drafted through a joint effort by the organization, city staff overseeing public art, and the public arts committee, as well as, having to meet the approval of the city commission.
 The sign would accompany the existing interpretive sign for the statue that had been designed to resemble historical markers and was placed solely by the donor who offered the statue to the city, and it stood for the ten years of the display.
 Historical errors are present in the first interpretive sign that could be corrected in a second sign along with discussion of the controversial issues.
-After taking a large amount of public comment and following extensive discussion among the commissioners, a closely divided vote of three-to-two resulted in dismissal of the proposal without consensus.
+After taking a large amount of public comment and following discussion among the commissioners, a closely divided vote of three-to-two resulted in dismissal of the proposal without consensus.

 Shortly thereafter, a web site entitled, Project Delta Dawn, was created by Kelly Franklin, a city resident who has advocated for return of the statue to the Johnson estate, or, if it were to remain on public property, that signage accurately disclosing the nature of the non-consensual act it depicts be added in order to promote conversation and discourage emulation.
-Her site provides a comprehensive history of the original photograph, the copyright controversy, documentation of the subjects and their comments, how the statue was manufactured—rather than being the original art required by the city standards—and the number of other copies, public sentiments about the statue, and details about the proposal for an interpretive sign to address contemporary cultural attitudes regarding the non-consensual nature now known about the event captured in the famous photograph.
+Her site provides a history of the original photograph, the copyright controversy, documentation of the subjects and their comments, how the statue was manufactured—rather than being the original art required by the city standards—and the number of other copies, public sentiments about the statue, and details about the proposal for an interpretive sign to address contemporary cultural attitudes regarding the non-consensual nature now known about the event captured in the famous photograph.